thekevinscott/tensorflow.js-mnist-react/README.md

-A port of the Tensorflow.js MNIST example in React
+A port of the Tensorflow.js MNIST example in React.

+A live version of this code is hosted here: https://thekevinscott.github.io/tensorflow.js-mnist-react/

 # TensorFlow.js Example: Training MNIST